An Admissions Counselor

 ACEN Accreditation

-The RN to BS in Nursing, RN to MS in Nursing dual degree programs, and master’s nursing programs at Excelsior University are accredited by the:
+The bachelor’s and master’s nursing programs at Excelsior University are accredited by the:

 Accreditation Commission for Education in Nursing (ACEN)